 If you have a kitchen scale that would be another way to show your preschoolers how the numbers go up as you add rice.

-Make scented rice
+How to make scented rice

 While you are mixing rice, you can also add scent if you choose!
 I didn’t do this, but it would be fun to do this around fall and Christmas I think!
 Here are a few scented rice posts to check out.